siadneva/tips/README.md

 Completed user stories:

  Required: User can input a bill amount, select tip percentage, dismiss the keyboard.
 The total amount to pay is calculated and displayed based on the input
- Optional: Added app icon; added images next to the layout; changed font family and color
+ Optional: Added app icon; changed font family and color; added images next to the layout; included animation/fade for those images (as user inputs amount)

 Notes: